Dark Matter Fraction in Disk-Like Galaxies Over the Past 10 Gyr: Discussion

-In this section, we discuss the main findings of this work. \\ \\ {\bf Dark Matter Fraction:} In local star-forming galaxies, where dark matter is believed to constitute the majority of the mass in most galaxies, dark matter fraction (within $R_{\rm opt}$) estimates typically range from 70\% to 90\% of the total mass.
+\paragraph{Dark matter fraction:} In local star-forming galaxies, where dark matter is believed to constitute the majority of the mass in most galaxies, dark matter fraction (within $R_{\rm opt}$) estimates typically range from 70\% to 90\% of the total mass.
 The dark matter fraction in these galaxies is relatively higher in the outskirts compared to the inner regions, indicating that the inner regions are dominated by baryonic processes while the dynamics of the outskirts is governed by dark matter \citep{rubin1980, PS1996, Martinsson2013, Courteau2015, McGaugh2016}.
 A similar trend is observed in \hz\ galaxies, as shown in Figure~\ref{fig:FdmRout} \& \ref{fig:Fdm-z}.
-Based on the datasets presented in this study, we show that the galaxies at high redshifts (0.85 < z < 1.8) are predominantly influenced by dark matter from $R_{\rm opt}$ to $R_{\rm out}$, with fractions ranging from 50\% to 90\%.
+Based on the datasets presented in this study, we show that the galaxies at high redshifts (0.75 < z < 1.8) are predominantly influenced by dark matter from $R_{\rm opt}$ to $R_{\rm out}$, with fractions ranging from 50\% to 90\%.